-DAVID GREENE, HOST: And I'm David Greene.
+DAVID GREENE: And I'm David Greene.
 We are finding out more about last night's explosion at a fertilizer plant in the tiny city of West, Texas.
 That's just north of Waco.
-Waco Police Sergeant Patrick Swanton estimates the death toll right now at between five and 15.
-He says more than 160 people have been injured but he expects these casualty figures will probably rise.
-For now, the Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives is treating the area around the plant as a crime scene.
+Waco Police Sgt.
+Patrick Swanton estimates the death toll right now at between five and 15.
+He says more than 160 people have been injured, but he expects these casualty figures will probably rise.
+For now, the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives is treating the area around the plant as a crime scene.

-HOST: You're saying rescue teams are still looking for people.
-I mean, are these people who might still be trapped in their homes or in buildings?
+GREENE: You're saying rescue teams are still looking for people.
+I mean, are these people who might still be trapped in their homes, or in buildings?

-HOST: You say wreckage.
-I mean it sounds like this was just a massive explosion that literally flattened parts of that town.
+GREENE: You say wreckage.
+I mean, it sounds like this was just a massive explosion that literally, flattened parts of that town.

 HALLMAN: Definitely.
 And there was a nursing home that was just kind of blown away.
 They evacuated all the seniors that were in there.
-And there, we guess, was an apartment complex that was pretty well damaged.
+And there - I guess - was an apartment complex that was pretty well-damaged.
 A couple of houses were pretty much totaled.
 There's just a lot of damage done.
-I don't know if you've seen the video, but there was a fire and then there was just this huge explosion that went off that was just massive.
+I don't know if you've seen the video.
+But there was a fire, and then there was just this huge explosion that went off, that was just massive.

-HOST: Yeah.
-People taking that footage, I mean, it looked like they were just thrown off their feet and onto the ground.
+GREENE: Yeah, people taking that footage - I mean, it looked like they were just thrown off their feet and onto the ground.

 HALLMAN: Yeah.
 That's what it looked like.

-HOST: Is it safe for people to be out there?
-I mean if we're talking about a fire and an explosion, ammonia burning, I mean, are they concerned about the air quality?
-That that could be another problem?
+GREENE: Is it safe for people to be out there?
+I mean, if we're talking about a fire, an explosion, ammonia that is burning - I mean, are there concerns about air quality, that that could be another problem?

-HALLMAN: There is a definite concern, especially from the wind pattern's supposed to shift tonight.
+HALLMAN: There is a definite concern, especially since the wind pattern's supposed to shift tonight.
 We have a cold front coming in.
-And that could lead to more evacuations in different parts if those people catch some of what was happening at the fertilizer plant.
+And that could lead to more evacuations in different parts of town, if those people catch some of what was happening at the fertilizer plant.

-HOST: And, Tristan, could you just tell us whatever you can about this community?
-It's called West, Texas?
+GREENE: And Tristan, could you just tell us whatever you can about this community of - it's called West, Texas?

 HALLMAN: Yeah.
-It's West, comma, Texas.
+It's West-comma-Texas.
 But it's a small town.
 It's about a little under 3,000 people, officially.
 It's a little bit of a famous truck stop or road stop town.
-If you're traveling between Dallas and Austin or San Antonio there's a couple of little bakeries that it's a very Czech town.
+If you're traveling between Dallas and Austin or San Antonio, there's a couple of little bakeries.
+It's very - Czech town.
 That's Czech with a C-Z-E-C-H.

 And their most famous person, I guess, would be Scott Podsednik.
 He came from here.
 He's a baseball player.
 But that's pretty much it.
-I mean, it's a very tight knit community and we definitely saw that tonight at the triage center.
+I mean, it's a very tight-knit community, and definitely saw that tonight at the triage center.